Bet365 bonus code CBSBET365: Get $365 in bonus bets for Spurs-Celtics, Lakers-Timberwolves on Tuesday

 Tuesday college basketball betting preview

 There is conference tournament action throughout the day on Tuesday, as the Big 12 Tournament, Big Ten Tournament and ACC Tournament begin play.
-In the ACC, No. 12 seed Virginia Tech is a 2.5-point favorite against No. 13 Wake Forest at 7 p.m.
+In the ACC, No. 12 seed Virginia Tech is a 1.5-point favorite against No. 13 Wake Forest at 7 p.m.
 ET.
-Elsewhere, No. 10 seed BYU (-10) faces No. 15 Kansas State in the Big 12 at 7 p.m.
-ET, and No. 15 seed Northwestern (-6) faces No. 18 seed Penn State in the Big Ten at 7:30 p.m.
+Elsewhere, No. 10 seed BYU (-11.5) faces No. 15 Kansas State in the Big 12 at 7 p.m.
+ET, and No. 15 seed Northwestern (-5) faces No. 18 seed Penn State in the Big Ten at 7:30 p.m.
 ET.
 Claim the latest bet365 bonus code CBSBET365 when you sign up here:

 Responsible Gaming